Winter storm packing snow, freezing rain moves across US

 Areas south of the heavy snow were expected to see freezing rain, with the heaviest ice predicted along the lower Ohio Valley area from Louisville, Kentucky, to Memphis, Tennessee.

-The storm’s path extended as far south as Texas, where nearly a year after a catastrophic freeze buckled the state’s power grid in one of the worst blackouts in U.S. history, Republican Gov. Greg Abbott defended the state’s readiness.
+The storm’s path extended as far south as Texas, nearly a year after a catastrophic freeze buckled the state’s power grid in one of the worst blackouts in U.S. history.
 The forecast did not call for the same prolonged and frigid temperatures as the February 2021 storm,and the National Weather Service said the system would, generally, not be as bad this time for Texas.

-“No one can guarantee that there won’t be any” outages caused by demand on the power grid, Abbott said Tuesday.
-“But what we will work to achieve, and what we’re prepared to achieve is that power is going to stay on across the entire state.”

 No large-scale power outages were reported by early afternoon Wednesday in Texas or elsewhere, according to poweroutage.us.